rashevskyv/dbi/README_ENG.md

 [РУССКИЙ / Russian guide](README.md)

-The ultimate solution for NSP\NSZ\XCI installation along with many more advanced features to enhance your Nintendo Switch experience!
+The ultimate solution for NSP/NSZ/XCI installation along with many more advanced features to enhance your Nintendo Switch experience!
 DBI supports installation via MTP, USB (using DBI backend script or dbi-nsw tool), network (using your own http server) and external USB drives.

-## Содержание:
+## Content:

 1. [Installation](#installation)
 1. [Usage](#usage)